 - 16.4 In terms of residential development, there are two large permissions within the DEPZ, both of which pre-date its extension.
-Green Park Village is currently under construction, and all 88 completed dwellings in 2020-21 were on this site, as are all dwellings under construction at the end of the year.
+Green Park Village is currently under construction, and all 40 completed dwellings in 2021-22 were on this site, as are all dwellings under construction at the end of the year, as were the two newly permitted dwellings.
 The other site, Royal Elm Park adjacent to the Madejski Stadium, is not started.
-There are no permissions in the area for additional bedspaces for other forms of accommodation such as residential care or student accommodation. - 16.5 In terms of non-residential floorspace, a small retail unit was completed this year, again at Green Park Village.
-An office complex at Green Park is under construction, whilst considerable amounts of permitted non-residential floorspace are outstanding, in particular for office, hotel and leisure.
-All of these permissions were in place prior to the extension to the DEPZ, and no new floorspace was permitted this year.
+There are no permissions in the area for additional bedspaces for other forms of accommodation such as residential care or student accommodation. - 16.5 In terms of non-residential floorspace, a large office complex at Green Park was completed this year, representing the entirety of the non-residential completions.
+Considerable amounts of permitted non-residential floorspace are outstanding, in particular for office, hotel and leisure.
+Most of these permissions were in place prior to the extension to the DEPZ, with the exception being an industrial development which is on a site which previously had permission for a large office development.

-6 West Berkshire Council - Atomic Weapons Establishment (AWE) - Information
+&lt;sup>7 West Berkshire Council - Atomic Weapons Establishment (AWE) - Information